 Several problematic issues accumulated during the years of social work practice at the Social Service Agency and they that are hampering quality of SW performance.
 Among the most prominent are: unsatisfactory working conditions of social workers that do not allow them to conduct individual interaction with clients; inexistence of transportation allowances to ensure social workers’ access to clients; extremely high caseload per social worker that limits their ability to do quality case management; and dysfunctional professional supervision system.
 SSA attempted to institutionalise a basic professional supervision system within a UNICEF/USAID-funded project some years ago; currently the system functions in a form of in-house, administrative supervision conducted by the senior social workers and, to some extent, is implemented as mentoring in the everyday work.

 In Fall-Winter 2018, supported by UNICEF, SSA conducted assessment if its social work performance and practice with the help of international consultant.
 The assessment process followed by the recommendations, including the one related to social work supervision system.
 These recommendations spell out the need for setting more specific and measurable goals and expected outcomes for supervision in the context of the general mission of the SSA; definition of forms of supervision; definition of the specific role of supervisor (and the supervisor of supervisors), his/her competencies and responsibilities; organization of the supervision process and the need to develop respective working documentation.
-The recommendation also include arrangements for the supervision of the municipal social workers and the need of internal as well as external supervision.
 The assessment report and recommendations will be provided to the selected consultant.

-In order to improve the quality of social work, MoIDPOTLHSA/SSA embarked in structural changes of the agency, including establishment of the new unit (division), with the function to provide methodological guidance and provide supervision to social workers from SSA and municipalities.
+In order to improve the quality of social work, MoIDPOTLHSA/SSA embarked in structural changes of the agency, including establishment of the new unit (division), with the function to provide methodological guidance and provide supervision to social workers from SSA

+.
 The later are currently non-existent, however will start functioning as of January 2021 based on the Law on Social Work, adopted in summer 2018.

 The Law on Social Work adopted in 2018 establishes a legislative framework for social work practitioners and stipulates: social work principles; generic as well as field-specific social work functions; social worker rights and responsibilities; social worker interventions/measures; social worker qualification requirements; social worker benefits; and supervision, promotion, and disciplinary action relating to social workers.
 The law introduces social work at the municipal level, which mainly includes carrying out an outreach function, problem identification, referrals according to need, as well as informing and consulting the families and groups in need.
 The law elaborates on professional supervision of social workers, which should be established by the employer, and can be managed internally or externally (article 58).
 According to the law, the sectoral supervision over municipal social workers, including quality control, methodological support if needed, is carried out by MoIDPOTLHSA (article 56).